w3c/i18n-discuss/notes/chinese-client-server.md

 As for compatibility ideographs, only 12 of them are regular Chinese characters for input and storage.
 The other code points are generally treated as variant characters, as shown in [R8]: "U+2F8A6 (慈) is canonically equivalent to U+ 6148 (慈).”

-For existing PUA Chinese character data, as mentioned in @@TODO@@, they should be checked and updated regularly (no more than 3 years after the new Unicode release).
+For existing PUA Chinese character data, as mentioned in [Client-side input validation for Chinese characters], they should be checked and updated regularly (no more than 3 years after the new Unicode release).
 [R5]

 ## Key scenarios